Introduction

 query | string | yes | The search query |

-engine | string | no | Search engine to use (default: duckduckgo) |
+scratchpad | string | no | Save output to the scratchpad under this name |

 Behavior